wurmlab/flo/README.md

 Lift over is a way of mapping annotations from one genome assembly to another.
 The idea "lift over" is same as what tools like UCSC LiftOver, NCBI's LiftUp web service do.
-However, NCBI and UCSC's webs services are available only for a limited number of species.
+However, NCBI and UCSC's web services are available only for a limited number of species.

 To perform lift over locally, one can use UCSC chain files ([Kent et al 2003][kent2003])